vengi-voxel/vengi/docs/voxconvert/Examples.md

 ## Convert to mesh

-You can export your volume model into a obj or ply.
+You can export your volume model into a gltf, obj, stl or ply (see [Formats](Formats.md) for more options)

 `./vengi-voxconvert --input infile.vox --output outfile.obj`

+`./vengi-voxconvert --input infile.vox --output outfile.gltf -set voxformat_transform_mesh true -set voxformat_scale 2.0`

 ## Batch convert